NinadBhoir07/Accoknox_assignment/README.md

 yarn install

 Configure Tailwind CSS
 The project comes pre-configured with Tailwind CSS.
-If you need to customize: bash# Tailwind config is already set up in tailwind.config.js
+If you need to customize:
-# PostCSS config is in postcss.config.js
+Tailwind config is already set up in tailwind.config.js PostCSS config is in postcss.config.js

 Start the development server

 npm run dev

-# Or with yarn
+Or with yarn
 yarn dev